Einsteinish/GCP-MyLab-Samples/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Detailed instructions can be found in each project's README.
+Provision and configure a flask app on the desktop

 ### Prerequisites

-GCP account and terraform 12
+* GCP account (google key shoule be stored in ~/.ssh/my-gcp-key.json)
+* Terraform 12
+* Ansible (if you want to use Ansible)

 ### Repos